chemicallang/learn-chemical/src/buildsystem/command_line_basics.md

 #### Release Modes

-There are present these four release modes (more to be added)
+There are present these five release modes (more to be added)

 - _debug_
   - Default debug mode